oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_apm_config_config_facts_module.rst

 ..
 Description

 - Fetches details about one or multiple Config resources in Oracle Cloud Infrastructure
-- Returns all configured items optionally filtered by configuration type
+- Returns all configuration items, which can optionally be filtered by configuration type.
 - If *config_id* is specified, the details of a single Config will be returned.